 - We will only buy products from established fair trade producers and small family run workshops.

 - When looking for new producers we always look for existing co-operatives, NGO’s, groups working within community initiatives, charities, and marginalised workers.

 - We are committed to the empowerment of local communities and this sometimes means paying a premium on the products we buy.

-- We look to establish long-term relationships with our producers so the supplier and us can plan for the future.
+- We look to establish long-term relationships with our producers so the supplier and we can plan for the future.

 - We always pay at least 50% upfront for all orders placed by us to our producers and make sure we pay the balance as soon as the money is available to us.

 - All artisans will receive equal payment from us regardless of caste, race or gender.